Housing Selection Information

 located in Dodds Hall.
 Dodds singles are made and set up for one person.
 See the Tuition and Fees page through the Business Office website.

-Except for a few single on the first floor, Dodds singles are in a suite, and share
+Except for a few singles on the first floor, Dodds singles are in a group, and share

 Suites/Pfeiffer Triple/Quad Information

 Students who wish to live with smaller, more intimate groupings of neighbors have